ShoulderKarlsson/with-fetch/README.md

 ### withFetch

-This HOC is where the fetching takes action, it will fetch, parse and return the data for you.
+This HOC is where the fetching is done.
+The HOC will fetch, parse and then pass the data to the final component.

 #### Basic Usage